 2.3.
-All sanitary spaces shall have ventilation to the open air, independently of any other part of the accommodation; and arrangements as may be permitted in passenger ships, sleeping rooms and mess rooms shall be lit by natural light and provided with adequate artificial light.
+All sanitary spaces shall have ventilation to the open air, independently of any other part of the accommodation; and

 2.4.
 Adequate heat through an appropriate heating system shall be provided, except in ships exclusively on voyages in tropical climates.